-7. What We Have Done up to 1 April 2010
+6 What We Have Done up to 1 April 2008

-Operations are now highly focussed on tackling those who operate illegally or abusively.
-We use an intelligence led approach rather than relying on routine inspections.
-This has meant that we do not burden the compliant and legitimate businesses but target those who are abusive or operate illegally.
-Linked to this, we have sought to raise our media profile to drive up awareness of our work ;specifically, we have introduced a "name and shame" campaign which publicises the names of those labour providers who have had their licence revoked.
+Now that we have moved from setting up the GLA to live operations, the focus has necessarily changed to tackling those who continue to operate illegally.
+We have adopted an innovative approach by targeting the supply chain to bring about disruption rather than relying on routine inspections.
+This has meant that we have placed a greater emphasis on enforcement activity which has provided a better vehicle for meeting our objectives.
+Linked to this, we have sought to raise our media profile to drive up awareness of our work both within and outside the sector.
+Specifically, we have introduced a "name and shame" campaign which publicises the names of those labour providers who have had their licence revoked.
+Media coverage has increased because we are able to regularly provide details of noncompliances or operations.

-In 2008/09 we ran enforcement operations which looked at exploitation in the flower picking sector, forestry, fruit and vegetable pack houses, and accommodation.
-This has resulted in us revoking 37licences and refusing 17licences.
+In 2007/08 we ran 12 major operations which looked at exploitation in the flower picking sector, forestry, fruit and vegetable pack houses, and accommodation.
+This has resulted in us revoking 20 licences and refusing 4 licences.